|

 Early in the disease, manifestations include subtle changes in coordination, perhaps some involuntary movements, difficult thinking through problems, and often, a depressed or irritable mood.

-depression and other emotional symptoms.
+At this stage, medications are often effective in treating depression and other emotional symptoms.
 It is a good time to begin planning for the future.
 Financial plans should be made and legal documents drawn up.

 Middle Stages